 - High-level production of biologically active buffalo and goat growth hormone has been achieved by IMTECH.

 - By a novel strategy an avirulent cholera strain was converted into a vaccine candidate capable of elaborating only the immunogenic B subunit of the cholera toxin using recombinant DNA technology.
-Safety and non-reactogenecity of this genetically engineered oral cholera vaccine has been demonstrated.
+Safety and non-reactogenicity of this genetically engineered oral cholera vaccine has been demonstrated.
 This vaccine, developed at IMTECH in collaboration with the National Institute of Cholera and Enteric Diseases and Indian Institute of Chemical Biology, Kolkata, is undergoing phase II human trials.

-- RRL, Thiruvananthapuram has achieved the optimization of phytase for maximum production, development and application of food enzymes like alpha amylases, molecular cloning, over expression and biochemical characterization of beta-lactamases of Mycobacterium tuberculosis.
+- RRL, Thiruvananthapuram has achieved the optimization of phytase for maximum production, development and application of food enzymes like alpha-amylases, molecular cloning, overexpression and biochemical characterization of beta-lactamases of Mycobacterium tuberculosis.

 Improvement in Productivity and Quality of Hill Area Tea

-IHBT has made valuable contribution to improvement in productivity and quality of tea plantations in hilly areas.
+IHBT has made a valuable contribution to an improvement in productivity and quality of tea plantations in hilly areas.
 Results have been encouraging, abandoned tea plantations were revived; their productivity was improved bringing renewed prosperity and employment to the hilly areas.
 Some of the significant achievements in this direction include:

 - Screening and cataloguing of tea germplasm accessions in respect of disease response;